Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 #### Request Timeout

 Time in seconds to wait for a response from the in-app messaging service before timing out.
-The SDK default timeout value is 5 seconds, and the minimum timeout value is 1 second.
+The default timeout value is 5 seconds, and the minimum timeout value is 1 second.

 {% hint style="warning" %}
 The **Request Timeout** value must be a non-zero number.